 The most intuitive and prevalent form of environmental sensing is to use a single sensor to monitor a single facet of an environment.
-For example, in UpStream [132] and WaterBot [13], a microphone is affixed to a faucet so that water consumption can be inferred (which in turn is used to power behavior-changing feedback).
-Similarly, efficient management of HVAC has been demonstrated through room-level temperature [128] and occupancy sensors [237].
-Special-purpose sensors tend to be robust for well-defined, low-dimensional sensing problems, such as occupancy sensor to one-sensed-facet relationship (i.e., one-to-one; Figure 2-3, bottom left quadrant).
+For example, in UpStream [133] and WaterBot [13], a microphone is affixed to a faucet so that water consumption can be inferred (which in turn is used to power behavior-changing feedback).
+Similarly, efficient management of HVAC has been demonstrated through room-level temperature [129] and occupancy sensors [238].
+Special-purpose sensors tend to be robust for well-defined, low-dimensional sensing problems, such as occupancy sensing and automatically opening doors.
+However, this relationship is inherently a one-sensor to one-sensed-facet relationship (i.e., one-to-one; Figure 2-3, bottom left quadrant).
 For example, an occupancy sensor can only detect occupancy, and a door ajar sensor can only detect when a door is open.
 There is no notion of generality; each desired facet is monitored by a specific and independent sensor.